 Red Flags of Travel Scams

-It's crucial to be able to spot the warning signs of a scam to avoid being taken advantage of.
-Scammers often use similar tactics, so knowing what to look for can save you a lot of money and trouble.
-Here are some common red flags:
+Protect Yourself: Spotting Scam Warning Signs It's crucial to spot scam warning signs.
+This helps you avoid being taken advantage of.
+Scammers use similar tactics.
+Knowing what to look for can save money and trouble.
+Here are common red flags.

 What to Do If You Encounter a Scam